 If you’re expecting a new feature from a software update, typically your Echo will automatically download and install the update overnight.

-But you can force an update by pressing the microphone mute button and waiting.
-The light ring will turn red, as will the Mute button.
+But you can force an update by pressing the microphone mute button.
+The light ring will turn red (it's a red line on the display of an Echo Show), and the Mute button will also glow red.

 This can take anywhere between a few minutes and an hour, so leave the mic muted and wait.

-When it restarts, you’ll hear the usual music and Alexa will say “Hello”.
-You can check the app again, where you should find the software version has changed.
+When it restarts, you can check the app again, where you should find the software version has changed.

 An alternative method which has worked for some people, is to unplug the mains power supply, wait a few seconds, then plug it back in.
 Press the Mute button and when the Echo re-connects to Wi-Fi it will detect the new software, announce that it is going to install it and restart.